Epinephrine Is the First Line of Treatment for Severe Allergic Reactions (Anaphylaxis)

 Epinephrine auto-injectors are the treatment for anaphylaxis.
 Several epinephrine auto-injectors are now available in the United States.
 There are also generic versions.
 Each contains the drug epinephrine.
 But, each device has its own unique set of instructions for use.
 Understanding the differences is important so that you get the device you want and you know how to properly use it.

 The chart below summarizes the key facts about each of the available epinephrine auto-injectors.
-All listed auto-injectors are available in twin packs that contain two (2) devices.
-Epinephrine Injection, USP auto-injector is also available as a single injection.
-This is the authorized generic of Adrenaclick.
 More details are available at the manufacturers’ websites.
 These websites also have patient instructional videos.

 Pharmacists must follow state and federal regulations when filling your prescription for epinephrine.
 You should keep this in mind when filling your prescription.

 There are many states in which the pharmacist can substitute a generic form of the prescription.
 This must be on the prescription in writing.
-The pharmacist must also get a verbal approval from the physician.
-If you or your physician prefer to receive a specific brand name, your physician must write the brand name and “DAW” (dispense as written) or “do not substitute” on the prescription.
+The pharmacist must also get a verbal approval from the doctor.
+If you or your doctor prefer to receive a specific brand name, your doctor must write the brand name and “DAW” (dispense as written) or “do not substitute” on the prescription.
 This notation prohibits the pharmacist from dispensing a generic form of the prescription.
-Before you leave the pharmacy, make sure the pharmacy fills your prescription exactly as you and your child's doctor expects.
+Before you leave the pharmacy, make sure the pharmacy fills your prescription exactly as you and your child’s doctor expects.

 0.15 mg and